fwhigh/metaflow-helper/README.md

 ## Release procedure

-1. Bump VERSION in setup.py
+1. Bump VERSION in setup.py.
+This should contain the new version without the v
-1. Run `git tag -a v0.0.1 -m "Release v0.0.1" && git push origin v0.0.1` with matching version number
+1. Run `git tag -a v0.0.1 -m "Release v0.0.1"` with matching version number
+1. Optional: run `make package`
+1. Run `git push origin v0.0.1`